 If you can believe and can claim John 14:6 and John 3:16 and the host of Scripture pointing to Jesus as Savior, then God is your Shepherd, but you may not always act like it.
 I know I don’t.

-Jesus also said, “Seeing the people, He felt compassion for them, because they were distressed and dispirited like sheep without a shepherd.”
+The Bible tell us that Jesus…Seeing the people, He felt compassion for them, because they were distressed and dispirited like sheep without a shepherd.
 Matthew 9:36

-The majority of that crowd was mostly lost sheep, they didn’t believe John 14:6.
+The majority of that crowd was mostly lost sheep, in other words, they didn’t believe John 14:6.
 But some in the crowd were Jesus’ sheep but they were acting like sheep without The Shepherd.

-As a disciple of Jesus Christ, it is not that He is not my Shepherd on the bad days and therefore I feel wanting; it is that I am acting like a sheep without The Shepherd.
+As a disciple of Jesus Christ, it isn’t that He is not my Shepherd on the bad days and therefore I feel wanting; it is that I am acting like a sheep without The Shepherd.
+Even in the middle of a pandemic, I have a choice.
+Live like a wandering sheep or live in the fold of The True Shepherd!

 And still, The Shepherd, Jesus, has compassion for me and reaches down and picks up His wayward sheep (me), slings me over His shoulder until the bad day passes.
 Then He places me back among His fold nudging me with His staff and prodding me with His rod because I am one stubborn and stupid sheep!!